benmariner99/me-239-intro-to-data-science/lecture15/maximum-likelihood-interpretation.md

 In other words, your prediction about the measured output $y$ is that it will be Normally distributed around your model prediction with a variance $\sigma^2$.
 You can use this to find a 95% credible interval.
-Let's demonstrate with an example.s
+Let's demonstrate with an example.